 How far may the actions of a third party break the chain of causation in result crimes?
 Analysing Smith 1959: The substantial contribution principle.

-If a third party contributes to the harmful result, this will not break the chain of causation—
+Lord Parker in Smith tells us if a third party contributes to the harmful result, this will not break the chain of causation—

 if D’s original act was still a substantial and operative cause of the harm.